matuteiglesias/journal/content/Other/2024-03-31_Explored_Artistic_and_Media_Strategies_for_Home_an.md

 **Pending Tasks:**
 - Implement the discussed mural designs in a real backyard setting.
-- Initiate contact with journalists as per the outlined media relations [[strategy]].
+- Initiate contact with journalists as per the outlined media relations strategy.